PUTvision/thermo-presence/dataset/README.md

 # Thermo Presence Dataset

-The Thermo Presence Dataset consists of thermal images with resolution 24x32 px and corresponding annotations in form of X and Y coordinates.
+The Thermo Presence Dataset consists of thermal images with resolution 24x32 px and corresponding annotations in the form of X and Y coordinates.
 Recorded data are in [hdfs](./hdfs) directory.
+Raw data are available in the [cloud shared folder](https://chmura.put.poznan.pl/s/2NL2IJKuUuKn0yf).

-Furthermore, collected frames are divided into sequences which then are split into training, validation, and test sets as follows:
+Collected frames are divided into sequences which then are split into training, validation, and test sets as follows:

 ```
 training_dirs: [